HuLkBUStEr007/CTF1/README.md

 ## Usage

-1. Make sure you have MetaMask installed and connected to the Ethereum network.
+1. Make sure you have MetaMask installed and connected to the Ethereum network using Initialize Ethereum.

 2. Click the "Unlock" button to initiate the unlocking process.